Jets Assign Five Players to the Manitoba Moose

 - Jets Assign Five Players to the Manitoba Moose - Manitoba Moose

-- Preseason Game Preview: Bears at Penguins, 7:05 PM - Hershey Bears
+- Preseason Game Preview: Bears at Phantoms, 7:05 PM - Hershey Bears

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.